-I am happy to supervise MSc students on the topic of:
+I am happy to supervise students on the topics of:

-As a researcher in language education, I have been involved in both ethnographic and art-based research.
+As a researcher in intercultural communication, I have been involved in both anthropological/ethnographic and collaborative art-based research.
 My research discusses the points below:

 - Qualitative research

-My main specialism is English language, identity, investment, ideology, pedagogy, and society.
-My primary research explores TESOL in the Syrian context which is not widely represented in TESOL research.
-The study emerged out of my work experience where I noticed issues of injustice due to the role of foreign languages in accessing certain spaces, forms of knowledge, and positions.
-This is why I conducted an ethnography which explores Syrian language learners’ identities, ideology, power and investment in English as a Foreign Language after graduation form university and enrolling in a senior Training Institute.
-I draw upon social and critical theories, Critical Discourse Analysis and the sociology of Bernstein and Bourdieu.
-The social turn in applied linguistics allowed me to investigate the questions of identity, ideology, pedagogy and investment in the English language which are not researched in a foreign language context, such as Syria.
+Maryam's main specialism is language, identity, investment, ideology, pedagogy, and society.
+Her primary research explores the impact of languages on the identities of Syrian employees in global and Arab Knowledge Economies.
+The study emerged from her work experience, where she noticed issues of injustice due to the role of foreign languages in accessing certain spaces, forms of knowledge, and positions.
+This is why she conducted an ethnography that explores Syrian language learners’ identities, ideology, power and investment in English as a Foreign Language and English as a Lingua Franca contexts after graduation from university and enrolling in a senior Training Institute.
+She draws upon social and critical theories, Critical Discourse Analysis, the sociology of Bernstein and Bourdieu and new literacies studies.
+The social turn in applied linguistics allowed her to investigate the questions of identity, ideology, pedagogy and investment in the English language, which are not researched in a foreign language context, such as Syria.

 - Experience Conducting Collaborative Art-based Research

-My most recent research experience is in the area of art and multilingualism in English as an Additional Language environments.
-I developed experience in conducting collaborative art-based research while working with Associate Professor in Education, Dr Jane Andrews, the University of the West of England (UWE), on the Creating Welcoming Learning Environments (CWLE) project, which is funded by the Arts and Humanities Research Council (AHRC).
+Maryam's most recent research experience is in the area of art and multilingualism in English as an Additional Language environment.
+She developed experience in conducting collaborative art-based research while working with Associate Professor in Education Dr Jane Andrews, the University of the West of England (UWE), on the Creating Welcoming Learning Environments (CWLE) project, which is funded by the Arts and Humanities Research Council (AHRC).
 The CWLE is designed as a follow-on project to extend the legacy of the AHRC grant Researching Multilingually at the Borders of Language, the Law, the Body and the State.
-In the RM researchers worked across professions (the law, global mental health, state institutions) and disciplines (clinical psychology, education, law, languages) using art as a method of data collection.
-In the CWLE, we collaborated with artists, school teachers, education consultants and the University of the West of England filming students in sharing knowledge and practice about the use of art-based methods in the teaching and learning of children from non-English backgrounds.
-This was through a series of workshops and follow up in schools.
-Teachers presented in a conference, which we organized in 2018 with more than sixty teachers attending.
+In the RM researchers worked across professions (the law, global mental health, state institutions) and disciplines (clinical psychology, education, law, languages) using art as a data collection method.
+In the CWLE, Maryam and Dr Jane collaborated with artists, school teachers, education consultants and the University of the West of England, filming students sharing knowledge and practice about the use of art-based methods in the teaching and learning of children from non-English backgrounds.
+This was through a series of workshops and follow-ups in schools.

 Almohammad, M. and Andrews, A. (2019).
 Artmaking and Teachers’ and Learners’ Reception of their own Interchange with Materials and Multilingualism in Welcoming Environments for EAL Learners.
 Language, Identity and Education in Multilingual Contexts, (LIEMC19).